onefoursix/streamsets-old-jobs-cleanup/README.md

 # streamsets-old-jobs-cleanup

 This project provides three utility scripts that use the [IBM StreamSets SDK for Python](https://support-streamsets-com.s3.us-west-2.amazonaws.com/streamsets-docs/platform-sdk/latest/index.html) to clean up old Job Instances and Job Template Instances from [IBM StreamSets](https://www.ibm.com/products/streamsets).
-This clean up is often needed, particularly if one has a large number of Job Template Instances created with the setting <code>Delete from Job Instances List when Completed:</code> disabled.
+This clean up is often needed, particularly if one has large numbers of Job Template Instances created with the setting <code>Delete from Job Instances List when Completed</code> disabled.

 The scripts perform the following actions and are intended to be run in the following order to minimize risk when deleting Jobs: